[Updated May 2026]

 - Available to read free online

-- Appears defunct; no 2024-25 issues
+- Appears defunct?
+No 2024-25 issues

 The Walrus (News and entertainment print and digital magazine from Toronto, since 2003)

-- Payment not specified
+- Payment not specified but it’s a big deal

 - Samples available to read free online